vitalyshalumov/ICBHI/README.md

 # Notes
-Missing data augmantation to equalize the data between classes.
+Missing data augmentation to equalize the data between classes.